Tdonnelly20/Hospital-Application/README.md

+# Team Vegan Vampires Hospital System
+This is a demo hospital system created for the Brigham and Women's hopsital.

 To assemble a jar file for your project, run the "jar" gradle task, either through IntelliJ or by doing `gradle jar` on a terminal.
 Gradle will automatically download all dependencies needed to compile your jar file, which will be stored in the build/libs folder.